est/req4cmt/README.md

 # req4cmt

-A comment system for your blog or website, just like disqus without ads.
+A comment plugin for your blog or website, just like disqus without ads.

+It requires **NO** cookie, no signups, no login, no bullshit.
+Just type your comment in a `textarea` and submit.

+To render the `textarea`, a few kilobyes static uncompressed `req4cmt.js` is loaded.

+Then the .js do a `fetch` and render the comment list

-Runs on [Cloudflare worker](https://developers.cloudflare.com/workers/).
+Runs on [Cloudflare worker](https://developers.cloudflare.com/workers/) for free.
 Every data is self-contained in a git repo

 inspired by [staticman](https://github.com/eduardoboucas/staticman) and its successor [comment-worker](https://github.com/zanechua/comment-worker/issues/4), transfer HTTP POST content, append to a JSON file, commit to a git.
 May even allowing additional `blob` for picture attachments in the future.

-Instead of using Github proprertory API, `req4cmt` use [isomorphic-git](https://isomorphic-git.org/) to speak the git-http protocol, enabling read/write to any git remote.
+Instead of using Github proprietary API, `req4cmt` use [isomorphic-git](https://isomorphic-git.org/) to speak the git-http protocol, enabling read/write to *any* git remote.

 评论插件。通过cf worker把内容写入到git-http远端，不依赖github api